Zvi Preigerzon: Palestine and World War I

-Due to illness Zvi was sent back home for the 1914 summer holidays but could never return to his beloved school as on August the 14th World War I had started - with the Russian Empire and Ottoman Empire (occupying Palestine) being belligerents towards one another.
+Because of his illness Zvi was sent back home for the 1914 summer holidays but could never return to his beloved school as on August the 14th World War I had started – with the Russian Empire and Ottoman Empire (occupying Palestine) being belligerents towards one another.
 Zvi instead continued his education in Odessa and upon passing the entry exams at the age of fifteen was admitted to Lublinska Academy as the school was relocated from Poland at the start of the war.
-Admission to the school was allowed for the children of Jewish refugees families - exactly the position in which the Preigerzon family found itself in.
+Admission to the school was allowed for the children of Jewish refugee families – exactly the position in which the Preigerzon family found itself in.

-During those uneasy years Zvi had graduated from a local Music Conservatory as a violin player, yet he never relinquished his love of the Hebrew language.
+During those uneasy years Zvi graduated from a local Music Conservatory as a violin player, yet he never relinquished his love of the Hebrew language.
 In the evenings he was known to visit the Yeshiva of Chaim Tchernowitz (better known as The Young Rabbi or Rav Zair).
 It is at this Yeshiva that Zvi was mentored by the very Hayim Nahman Bialik who was responsible for the young author's visit to the Holy Land and by the Jewish historian Joseph Klausner.

-It was in this very institute, under the tutelage of such great teachers, where Zvi had fully committed to his life work of Hebrew Literature.
+It was in this very institute, under the tutelage of such great teachers, where Zvi had fully committed to his life work of Hebrew literature.